cappio/blog/source/_posts/2014-12-17-a-beginner-investors-guide-to-the-oil-price-drop.markdown

 * Demand is low because of weak economic activity, increased efficiency, and movement towards oil alternatives.
 * Turmoil in Iraq and Libya, two big oil producers, has not affected their exporting.
 * America has become the world’s largest oil producer.
 Though it does not export crude oil, it now imports much less, creating a lot of spare supply.
 * The Saudis and their Gulf allies have decided not to sacrifice their own market share to restore the price.
-They can afford to do so since their margins are much much higher than they detest such as Iran and Russia.
+They can afford to do so since their margins are much higher than countries they detest such as Iran and Russia.

 ##Do these current prices uncover investment opportunities?